 1. Geno from Super Mario RPG: Legend of the Seven Stars

 Geno would make an excellent ranged fighter and sword-wielder in the new Smash Bros title.
 The Geno Beam (or even Geno Flash) would make a great charge attack.
+Think Samus’s standard special attack.
 The Geno Whirl could mimic Samus’ missile special attack.
 For a Final Smash, I’d go with the Geno Blast.
 I can imagine his rays of light taking opponents off the stage one-by-one.
-I’m hoping he’ll find his way into the roster since Square-Enix and Nintendo seem to be buddy-buddy with each other.
+It would work similarly to Ness and Lucas’ Final Smash.
+I’m hoping he’ll find his way into the roster since Square-Enix and Nintendo are close.
 I always told myself, if Cloud Strife can make it in, any reasonable fighter can.
-Geno surely fits the bill there.

 Well those are five characters I’d like to see in Super Smash Bros.
 Switch.
 Certainly, there are more characters I’d love for this game to have, but these five speak to me.
 We’ll have to wait and see what happens by the end of 2018.